 We encourage all juniors and seniors to visit us to learn more about Calspan and the variety of positions we are looking to fill.
 Calspan proudly employs many University at Buffalo alumni across our multifaceted company.

 Marcus Ashford spent the summer of 2018 as an intern at Calspan and was the recipient of the first annual Jay Nowakowski Memorial Award of Excellence.
 Jay was a long-term Calspan employee who passed away unexpectedly in January of 2018.
 Like Jay, Marcus demonstrated a commitment to learning and exploring while having a “can-do” spirit with a quiet confidence and positive workplace demeanor.

 As a result, upon completion of his internship, Marcus was placed in a part-time position with the end goal to join the Calspan Crash Team full-time after graduation as an Electrical Engineer.

 We asked Marcus to share his internship experience with us:

 Automotive Crash Test Laboratory, Calspan Headquarters

 B.S.
-Electrical Engineering – Currently a senior at the University at Buffalo (UB).
+Electrical Engineering – University at Buffalo (UB).

 How did you learn about Calspan?